Skip to content

 Let’s consider the following scenario.
 It’s 2033 and the United States has continued its precipitous decline as a world power while China has continued to grow in stature.
 China, after taking back Taiwan has turned its attention beyond its immediate waters and is bullying countries throughout the Pacific rim.
 It has a navy that while not as technologically advanced as the Americans, nevertheless rivals the United States Navy (USN) because it has numbers.
 A Cold War redux drives the politics of the day and on several occasions, the US and her regional allies have almost come to blows with the Chinese.

-And then let us say that whatever the reasons, a conflict does break out and that China dispatches one or more of its capable nuclear subs to North America’s west coast.
-And whether or not Canada is actively engaged in the conflict between the Americans and the Chinese, these Chinese subs begin to menace shipping off the coast of BC.
-Keep in mind that we are after all the United States’ largest trading partner and its largest foreign supplier of energy.
+And then let us say that whatever the reasons, a conflict does break out, and China dispatches one or more of its capable nuclear subs to North America’s west coast.
+Whether or not Canada is actively engaged in the conflict between the Americans and the Chinese, these Chinese subs begin to menace shipping off the coast of BC.
+Keep in mind that we are, after all, the United States’ largest trading partner and its largest foreign supplier of energy.

 Well, in the absence of a submarine fleet, we would send forth some number of our frigates (Halifax-class or Type-26s) with orders to send the Chinese boat(s) packing.